-N-acetylcysteine (NAC) is an remarkably versatile and first of all antioxidant supplement with numerous health benefits that might be of great importance to the millions of people.
+N-acetylcysteine (NAC) is a remarkably versatile antioxidant supplement with numerous health benefits that might be of great importance to millions of people.

-If there exist a secret home-remedy – and it was hidden from your eyes like sort of panacea – this one would have been on that list.
+If there exists a secret home-remedy – and it was hidden from your eyes like a sort of panacea – this one would have been on that list.
 It’s because it has the capability to assist in so many ‘chronic’ issues.
 For example, chronic lung, respiratory, mood, or brain-related conditions.
 And many more.